Effective humanitarian feedback mechanisms

 A feedback mechanism is seen as effective if, at minimum, it supports the collection, acknowledgement, analysis and response to the feedback received, thus forming a closed feedback loop (see figure above).
 Where the feedback loop is left open, the mechanism is not fully effective.

-Websites we like
+Blogs we like

 from CDA Collaborative Learning Projects